-The Apple AirPods Pro have a fairly neutral sound profile, although a bit on the brighter side as they lack a bit of bass, but not as much as the standard Airpods models which are open-backs.
-Note that the AirPods Pro don't have the best frequency response consistency, so users might hear this differently.
+The Apple AirPods Pro have a fairly neutral sound profile, although a bit on the brighter side as they lack a bit of bass, but not as much as the standard AirPods models which are open-back.
+Note that the Pro don't have the best frequency response consistency, so users might hear this differently.

-The frequency response consistency of the AirPods Pro is just okay.
-There is some noticeable variation throughout the range, which means people might not hear the same thing when using the same headphones, with small differences in bass and treble.
+The AirPods Pro's frequency response consistency is just okay.
+There's some noticeable variation throughout the range, which means people might not hear the same thing when using the same headphones, with small differences in bass and treble.

-The bass accuracy of the AirPods Pro is excellent.
+The AirPods Pro's bass performance is good.
 Thanks to their closed-back design, they don't have low-bass issues like the Apple AirPods 1 Truly Wireless 2017 and Apple AirPods 2 Truly Wireless 2019.
-However, the response is still a bit under our target curve, meaning some people might feel like they are a little light on bass.
+However, the response is still a bit under our target curve, meaning some people might feel like they're on the bass-light side.

-The AirPods Pro have a very accurate mid-range performance.
+The AirPods Pro have a great mid-range performance.
 The reproduction of vocals and lead instruments is fairly well-balanced, although a bit over our target, especially in low-mid.
 This might sound a bit cluttered and forward, but most people won't notice this.

-The treble on the AirPods Pro is extremely accurate and follows our curve well.
+The AirPods Pro's treble performance is quite excellent.
+The response is very accurate and follows our curve well.
 Vocals, lead instruments, and sibilants will have the right amount of detail and brightness and will sound natural.

 These headphones have a well-balanced response that doesn't have too many peaks and dips.
 The overemphasis in low-treble might clutter vocals a bit, but this won't be noticeable for most people.

-The stereo imaging of the AirPods Pro is great.
+The AirPods Pro's stereo imaging is great.
 The group delay graph shows it's under the audibility threshold, resulting in a tight bass and treble reproduction.
 The L/R drivers of our unit were also well-matched, with a slight mismatch in amplitude, but most people wouldn't notice it with real-life content as it's very minor.
 Note that these results are only valid for our unit and yours may perform differently.

-The weighted harmonic distortion performance of the AirPods Pro is great.
+The AirPods Pro's weighted harmonic distortion performance is great.
 This results in a clean and pure audio reproduction, and the bump in the treble range shouldn't be audible for most people.
 There's also no big jump under heavier loads, which is good.

 Update 12/04/2019: After receiving multiple reports of the ANC being worse than before after the 2B588 firmware update, we retested the Apple AirPods Pro's noise isolation performance and didn't get noticeable test result differences.
 Apple might have tweaked the ANC, but not enough to noticeably impact the overall performance.

-The leakage performance of these headphones is very good, and much better than previous models due to their in-ear design.
+Their leakage performance is very good, and much better than previous models due to their in-ear design.
 They leak the most sound in the treble range, meaning the leaking will be thin-sounding.
 It's unlikely that these headphones will bother those around you.

 The recording quality of the Apple AirPods Pro's microphone is passable.
 Speech recorded sounds very thin and muffled, though you should still be able to make out what's being said.

 The noise handling of the Apple AirPods Pro's microphone is mediocre.
-In quiet environments you should have no problem, but in noisier situations like on busy streets or on the subway, it will likely have a hard time separating your voice from background noise.
+In quiet environments you should have no problem, but in noisier situations like on busy streets or on the subway, it'll likely have a hard time separating your voice from background noise.